-Prepping is so important!
-This is because it is the process that allows your cloth diapers to reach their full absorbency.
-Prepping also rinses away residues from natural fibers that can deposit on other diapers and cause repelling (which means leaks).
-Oddly enough, most companies don’t include prepping instructions with new cloth diapers.
+Prepping is the process that allows your cloth diapers to reach their full absorbency.
 A little work in the beginning results in better results from your cloth diapers in the long run.
-Check out our Recommendations Page to see some excellent detergent options for your cloth diapers.

-Prepping Synthetic Fibers (Microfiber, Pocket Diapers or Shells with microfleece or suede cloth linings)
+For example: Microfiber, Pocket Diapers or Shells with microfleece or suede cloth linings

 The official recommendation is to wash one time with detergent, dry and use.
 These can be washed with your other cloth diaper laundry as there are no natural oils that can be transferred.
-Unofficially, I don’t prep pocket diapers or shells.
-I just throw them on the bum.
-Some people like to wash all new stuff at least once, (which I guess I should to remove anything left over from the manufacturing process) but I just don’t bother with these.
+Covers have no absorbent material, so this is really to wash away the manufacturing yuck before first use.

-These should be washed separately from your other cloth diapers and other new diapers that aren’t natural fibers.
+These should be washed separately at least once from your other cloth diapers and other new diapers that aren’t natural fibers.
 This is because there is a natural residue or oil that these naturally grown fibers contain.
-If initially washed with other diapers the residue will deposit on them and possibly reduce absorbency.
+If initially washed with other diapers the residue could deposit on them and possibly reduce absorbency.
 You can either do this by washing them on their own if you have enough to make a load or you can just throw them in with your regular clothing laundry (this is good when you have just a few things to prep).
 Just no using fabric softener in those loads.
 After that first wash, they are fine to be washed with your regular cloth diaper laundry.

 This is not an exact science.
 You will not know the exact moment when all of your diapers have reached their maximum absorbency.
 If something is new and you use it and it leaks, just wash it a few more times.
 Chances are it just isn’t quite there yet.
 But if you have washed something more than 8-10 times and it still leaks, something else might be the cause.
 Check out this link to see if there is another solution for you.